All Episodes

 And this is really good for landing you a job, right?

-They wanted, I think six or seven for the Washington DC field office and then two for the Boston field office, right?
+They wanted, I think, six or seven for the Washington, D.C. field office and then two for the Boston field office, right?

-Um and I remember um going uh and applying, right?
+And I remember going and applying, right?

 And funny story.